chloeekk/chloeekk.github.io/posts/create-sem-copy/index.md

 Many problems with SEM campaigns aren't about the ad's click-through rate, but about what happens **"after the click."** Users click, but quickly bounce without converting.
 The root cause is often not a bad product, but rather: **the landing page content doesn't match the ad's promise, creating too much "psychological discrepancy" for the user.**

-This is the core issue of "ad-to-landing page consistency": **what you promise, you must deliver immediately.**
+This is the core issue of "ad-to-landing page consistency": **what you promise, you must deliver immediately.** Effective [landing page optimization](https://chloevolution.com/posts/landing-page-optimization/) ensures this seamless transition from ad to conversion.

 ![ad-landing-page-consistency](ad-landing-page-consistency.png)